RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 Create Alerts in Sentinel

-You can create custom alert rules in Sentinel to detect specific types of threats.
+Yo can create custom alert rules in Sentinel to detect specific types of threats.
 For example, an alert can trigger if there’s a brute force login attempt.

 ```bash
 az sentinel alert-rule create --resource-group SecurityLab-RG --workspace-name SentinelWorkspace --name SuspiciousActivityAlert --query <Query for detection>